OXRS-IO/OXRS-IO-WEBSITE/docs/docs/firmware/state-monitor-esp32.md

 }
 ```

-A triple button click on `input 4`
+A triple button click on input 4;
 ```json
 {
   "port": 1,